 This expansive assemblage of nearly 15,000 items ranges from paper dolls to collector dolls.
 Included are rarities such as Thomas Edison’s Phonographic Doll (1890) and numerous Bru and Jumeau dolls; many other elegant examples of 19th-century French and German dolls; an extensive collection of Barbie dolls; and thousands of other popular and fashion dolls from the early 20th century to the present.

-On-site access to the National Museum of Play collections
+On-site access to The Strong's collections

 On-site access to the full museum collection is available to researchers by appointment.
 Appointments may be made via an online form, or by sending an email to email@example.com.
 Please provide a topic of research, indicate the materials desired, and any special needs.